-With respect to the base salaries of Messrs.
-Slutzky and Miner, it was the Compensation Committee's intent to provide each such individual with a level of stability and certainty each year.
-The Compensation Committee believes the base salaries of Messrs.
-Slutzky and Miner for the fiscal year ended March 31, 2002 is at a competitive level with the base salaries in effect for similarly situated chief executive officers.
-The remaining components of Mr. Slutzky's and Mr. Miner's compensation for the fiscal year ended March 31, 2002, however, were primarily dependent upon corporate performance.
-Based upon such performance, among other factors, no bonus was paid to either Mr. Slutzky or Mr. Miner for the fiscal year ended March 31, 2002 and no options were granted to either person for the fiscal year ended March 31, 2002.
+With respect to the base salary of Mr. Miner, it was the Compensation Committee's intent to provide him with a level of stability and certainty each year.
+The Compensation Committee believes the base salary of Mr. Miner for the fiscal year ended March 31, 2003 is at a competitive level with the base salaries in effect for similarly situated chief executive officers.
+The remaining components of Mr. Miner's compensation for the fiscal year ended March 31, 2003, however, were primarily dependent upon corporate performance.
+Based upon such performance, among other factors, no bonus was paid to Mr. Miner for the fiscal year ended March 31, 2003 and 200,000 options were granted to him for the fiscal year ended March 31, 2003.